Sauli Niinistö: Foreign policy

 In his 2015 New Year's Speech, Niinistö stated: "We condemned Russia's illegal annexation of Crimea as soon as it happened and then condemned Russia's actions in eastern Ukraine.
 We have done this in the EU context but have also made this clear in our direct contacts with Russia.
 We condemn any illegal occupations, illegal use of force or attempts to limit the sovereignty of independent nations.
 Such actions never achieve anything but danger and increased tension.
 While power may have once grown out of the barrel of a gun, these days it leads to nothing but chaos."
+In October 2015, Niinistö expressed its support for Turkey's accession negotiations with the European Union and urged Turkey to make swift progress on the rule of law, human rights, and reforms.

 Niinistö met with Iranian Supreme Leader Ali Khamenei on 26 October 2016 in Tehran, Iran.
 He also met Iranian President Hassan Rouhani.
 They discussed closer economic cooperation, human rights in Iran, the situation in the Middle East and the threat of terrorism.
 Niinistö said: "Iran was one of the first countries to recognise Finland's independence, and now our countries will further deepen their cooperation."

 In April 2017, Niinistö openly supported the One-China policy.

 In 2018, Niinistö said during his re-election campaign that he would block arms sales to the United Arab Emirates and Saudi Arabia, due to their involvement in the Saudi Arabian–led intervention in Yemen.

 On 16 July 2018, Niinistö officially hosted U.S. President Donald Trump and Russian President Putin for the US-Russia Summit in Helsinki.
 Niinistö was involved 73rd United Nations General Assembly in New York on 25 September 2018.
 President Niinistö spoke about Russia and Baltic nations affairs at the UNGA 2018.